SenseNet/docs.sensenet.com/content/integrations/gatsby/connecting_to_sensenet.md

 # Setting up sensenet and Gatsby site

-First, you’ll need a Gatsby site with a _gatsby-source-sensenet_ (soon) source plugin pulling data from sensenet.
+First, you’ll need a Gatsby site with a [gatsby-source-sensenet](https://www.gatsbyjs.com/plugins/gatsby-source-sensenet/) source plugin pulling data from sensenet.
 It should be stored in a GitHub repository.
-If you haven’t set that up yet, you can quickly create a new project by using the _sensenet-gatsby-starter_ (soon) and signing up for an account at sensenet.com.
+If you haven’t set that up yet, you can quickly create a new project by using the [sensenet-gatsby-starter](https://github.com/SenseNet/gatsby-starter-sensenet-blog) and signing up for an account at sensenet.com.

 # Signing in to Gatsby Cloud